hyperspark9/visualinux/README.md

 ### try Visualinux

-At any gdb breakpoint, you can execute the gdb command `vl-update <file>` (with a `-exec` prefix in vscode environment) to extract the kernel state view according to a specified DSL program `dsl/<file>.vl`.
-If `<file` is not provided, `dsl/default.vl` will be used.
+At any gdb breakpoint, you can execute the gdb command `vl-update <path>` (with a `-exec` prefix in vscode environment) to extract the kernel state view according to a specified DSL program `dsl/<path>.vl`.
+If `<path>` is not provided, `dsl/default.vl` will be used.

 The visualizer polls the latest extracted data and updates the displayed object graphs.

 ## Reproduce the Evaluation

 If you use our init image and workload (see `workload/init.sh`), you can set a breakpoint on the function `security_task_getsid` and run the executable file `/workload/test/summation`.
-When the kernel execution first pauses, execute `vl-update evaluation` to reproduce the textbook evaluation results of our paper submission.
+When the kernel execution is first paused, use the gdb command `vl-update evaluation` to reproduce the textbook evaluation results of our paper submission.

 The first time of object graph extraction might be slow since gdb needs to cache several statical information in a cold start.

 *Note that the evaluation `dsl/textbook/14_kernfs.vl` requires a short hacking into Linux kernel source code.
-If you deployed the Visualinux by youself, You should manually patch the code in `scripts/kernel.patch/fs.kernfs.dir.c.patch` into the end of `kernel/fs/kernfs/dir.c`.*
+If you deployed the Visualinux by youself, You should manually patch the code in `scripts/kernel.patch/fs.kernfs.dir.c.patch` to the end of `kernel/fs/kernfs/dir.c`.*